m-chaturvedi/undupes/README.md

 ### Building from source

 There are no prerequisite libraries needed to be installed separately for `undupes`.
-It has been tested with Ubuntu (24.04, 22.04, 20.04) and Debian (bookwom, buster).
+It has been tested with Ubuntu (24.04, 22.04, 20.04) and Debian (bookworm, buster).
 So the usual cmake installation steps should work for at least those distros.

 ```
 mkdir build